 - The Easter Bunny comes from 16th Century German folklore.
 Legend says if good little boys and girls make a nest in their bonnets and caps they would awaken to a reward of colored eggs.

 - In the 18th Century many Germans began immigrating to the United States.
 Naturally with an influx of people comes an influx of new traditions and so the Easter Bunny was introduced to American boys and girls.

 - Chocolate bunnies were produced in Germany during the 19th Century and it wasn’t until World War II and the rationing of the cocoa bean that bunnies became hollow.

 - In the 1950’s the Easter Bunny was nicknamed Peter Cottontail with the release of Gene Autry’s song, Here Comes Peter Cottontail.
 This was a hit as it came on the heels of Autry’s Here Comes Santa Claus.

-- In Australia the rabbit is a menace as Australia was overrun with rabbits in the 19th Century.
+- In Australia the rabbit is a menace, as Australia was overrun with rabbits, in the 19th Century.
 They have since adopted the bilby, an endangered animal that resembles a rabbit, as their symbol of Easter.

-Now I’m off to do some spring cleaning.
+Okay, now I’m off to do some spring cleaning.
 I hope I find some hidden forgotten goodies and not just cobwebs and dust bunnies.